OrestisZavlis/RelationalDisorder/README.md

 # A generative model of personality disorder as a relational disorder

 ## Introduction
 This repository includes code on a model that formalizes (static) personality disorders as (dynamic) relational disorders.
-The model is based on the computational process of mental inference.
-The idea that personality disorders can be viewed as mentalizing / object relational disorders has its roots in traditional psychoanalytic theories that viewed personality ...
+The model is based on the computational process of mental inference: that is, inferring the mental states that are likely to have caused one's observed behaviour (i.e., mentalizing; Fonagy, 1991).
+According to traditional psychoanalytic and contemporary socio-cognitive perspectives, mentalizing impairments are fundamental to
+The model embraces these ideas and suggests that personality disorers can be more formally (and perhaps also ethically) understood as relational disorders: disorders of maladaptive relatedness to oneself and others.
+Below, I outline this model of mental inference.

 ## Mental Inference